fpco/ide-backend/setup/SETUP.md

     (https://github.com/fpco/ide-backend/issues/139)
   - whatever other packages you want to be available to snippets at runtime

-  (Of course, you could use a separate snippet DB for the test suite.)
+  (You might of course want to use a separate snippet DB for the test suite.)

 Running the tests
 =================